Poplar and Limehouse: History

 The predecessors to this constituency (area electing MPs to the House of Commons) (see history of boundaries) since 1992 have elected Labour Party representatives.
 In 2010, Jim Fitzpatrick had a majority of 12.9% over the runner-up Conservative Party candidate.

 The 2015 re-election of Fitzpatrick made the seat the 66th safest of Labour's 232 seats by percentage of majority.

 In 2019, Apsana Begum, selected to succeed the retiring Fitzpatrick as Labour's candidate, beat the runner-up Conservative Party candidate by 28,904 votes.
 This was more than Jim Fitzpatrick’s 27,712 vote majority at the 2017 general election, though the majority size in terms of vote share remained stable at 47.2%, and Labour's vote share declined.

+At the 2024, Begum's majority declined significantly to 29.2% as votes were lost to the Green Party, whose candidate came second, and an independent candidate.

 Boundaries

 2010-2024

 Parliament accepted the Boundary Commission's Fifth Periodic Review of Westminster constituencies which proposed the seat's creation for the 2010 general election, since when it has consisted of the following electoral wards: